-- Among the requirements for the J. D. (a) degree is the satisfactory fulfillment of the Professional Development Requirement.
-The purpose of the Professional Development Requirement is to give each student a experience challenging in development of professional skills to prepare students for the practice of law.
-"Professional skills" means that the American skills Bar has Association identified as effective necessarv for and responsible participation in the legal profession.
-In order to graduate a student must complete at least six (6) credit hours of Professional Development courses, identified in subsections (b) and (c) below.
-Except for the Law Review Editorin-Chief and other members of the Law Review Editorial Board and students who receive credit for interscholastic advocacy competitions, a student must complete at least three (3) credit hours of Advanced Practicum courses and at least three (3) credit hours of Experiential Learning courses.
+(a) Among the requirements for the J. D. degree is the satisfactory fulfillment of the Professional Development Requirement.

+The purpose the Professional Development Requirement is to give each student a challenging experience in the development of professional skills to prepare students for the practice of law.
+"Professional skills" means skills that the American Bar Association has identified as necessary for effective and responsible participation in the legal profession.
+In order to graduate a student must complete at least six (6) credit hours of Professional Development identified courses. subsections (b) and (c) below.
+Except for the Law Review Editor-in-Chief and other members of the Law Review Editorial Board and students who receive credit for interscholastic advocacy competitions, a student must complete at least three (3) credit hours of Advanced Practicum courses and at least three (3) credit hours of Experiential Learning courses.
-- (b) The Advanced Practicum

-Requirement may be satisfied in any

-of the following courses:
+- (b)The Advanced Practicum Requirement may be satisfied in any of the following courses:

 - (1) Advanced Legal Research

 - (2) Appellate Advocacy

 - (3) Interviewing, Counseling, and Negotiation

 - (4) Legal Drafting

-- (5) PreTrial Practice (Civil or Criminal)
+- (5) Pretrial Practice (civil or criminal)

 - (6) Trial Advocacy

 - (7) Trial Advocacy for Competition

-- (8) Moot Court Competition Team
+- (8) Moot Court competition team

-- (9) Mediation Competition Team
+- (9) Mediation competition team

-(10) Trial Competition Team
+- (10) Trial competition team

 - (c) The Experiential Learning Requirement may be satisfied in any of the following courses:

 - (1) Elder Law Clinic

 - (2) Family Violence Clinic

 - (3) Field Placement

 - (4) Mediation Clinic

-- (5) Non-profit Law Clinic
+- (5) Nonprofit Law Clinic

 Jan.
 20, 2005; Rev. Sept.
-13, 2005; July 9, 2010, April 22, 2015
+13, 2005; July 9, 2010; Apr.
+22, 2015